Energy self-extraction of a Kerr black hole through its frame-dragged force-free magnetosphere: Pulsar electrodynamics: revisited

-The wind theory and circuit theory must be complimentary with each other, where $\OmF$ and $I$ take two sides of the same coin respectively (see \citet{oka15a}); $\OmF$ gives rise to the magneto-centrifugal particle acceleration in the former and to an EMF due to the unipolar induction battery on the NS surface in the latter, as related to the source of the Poynting flux at \SNS, i.e., \beeq \calEns=-\frac{1}{2\pi c}\int^{\Psi_2}_{\Psi_1}\OmF(\Psi)d\Psi, \lb{nsEMF} \eneq which drives currents along the current-field-streamline $\Psit$ with $\vcjp>0$ and return currents along $\Psio$ with $\vcjp<0$, where $\Psiz<\Psio<\Psic<\Psit<\bar{\Psi}$ and $\vcjp\lleg 0$ for $\Psi\lleg\Psic$ (see equation (\rf{c-c-c}) and Figure \rff{DC-C}), where $\bar{\Psi}$ is the last limiting field line satisfying $I(\Psiz)=I(\bar{\Psi})=0$ (see figure 2 in \cite{okam06} for one example of $I(\Psi)$).
-The surface return currents flows from $I(\Psit)$ to $I(\Psio)$, crossing field lines between $\Psio$ ands $\Psit$ on the resistive membrane $\Sffinf$, and the Ohmic dissipation there formally represents the MHD acceleration in $\Sffinf$.
+The wind theory and circuit theory must be complementary with each other, where $\OmF$ and $I$ take the two sides of the same coin respectively \cite{oka15a}; $\OmF$ related closely to the magneto-centrifugal particle acceleration in the former and to an EMF due to the unipolar induction battery on the NS surface in the latter, as related to the source of the Poynting flux at \SNS.
+Also, $I$ denotes the angular momentum flux as well as the current function.

-It is stressed that there is no reason, nor necessity in the `force-free' pulsar magnetosphere for the `force-free' condition to break down, at least because a magnetized NS is usually regarded as behaving like a unipolar induction battery with e.g.\ particle acceleration as an external resistance far from the star, but with no internal resistance.
-The FLAV $\OmF$ is given by $\Om_{\rm NS}$, i.e., the efficiency of the `extraction of energy' is $\eps_{\rm NS}=\OmF/\OmNS=1$ in the sense that no dissipation takes place of rotational energy into the irreducible mass energy inside the NS.
-If we may interpret thermodynamically, this case may be called an `adiabatic extraction' (see section \rfs{BHTsub}).
+We stress that there is no reason nor necessity for the `force-free' condition to break down within the `force-free' pulsar magnetosphere, when a magnetized NS is regarded as behaving like a battery with particle acceleration as an external resistance far from the star, but with no internal resistance.
+The FLAV $\OmF$ is given by the NS's surface AV $\Om_{\rm NS}$.
+This is because each FL emanating from \SNS\ is anchored inside the star.
+This means that the efficiency of `extraction of energy' is $\eps_{\rm NS}=\OmF/\OmNS=1$ in the sense that no dissipation of rotational energy inside the NS takes place.
+This case will thermodynamically be called an `adiabatic extraction.'

-Contrary to pulsar electrodynamics, for the `force-free' model of the Kerr BH to be viable, the `force-free' condition must break down in the force-free magnetosphere, because the `adiabatic' extraction with the `perfect' efficiency $\eps=1$ is unattainable \citep{bla77}.
-The main purpose of this paper is to elucidate `why, how, and where' the freezing-in as well as force-free conditions must and indeed can be broken down in the force-free magnetosphere.